scsharma92/advent-of-code-24/day1/README.txt

 So, for these example lists, the similarity score at the end of this process is 31 (9 + 4 + 0 + 0 + 9 + 9).

 Once again consider your left and right lists.
 What is their similarity score?

+That's the right answer!
+You are one gold star closer to finding the Chief Historian.

+You have completed Day 1!
+You can [Share] this victory or [Return to Your Advent Calendar].